krundru/mywiki/network.md

 Read headers:
 ```
 tcpdump -n -S -s 0 -A 'tcp dst port 80' | grep -B3 -A10 "GET /some-path"
+tcpdump -i any -nn -A -s 1492 dst port 8080 - on all network interfaces.
 ```

 #### SS commands